MailOnline/forwarder/README.md

 After the new content is successfully sent either to stdout, network or filter, the OFFSETS file is recreated with the last known offsets of each file.

+#### Signals

+Upon receiving a SIGINT or SIGTERM signals, `sender` will stop processing the files, save whatever OFFSET it has already succefully sent to output, close the filter's stdin, and then wait for the filter to finish.
+Only then it will actually exit.

 #### Signature

-`sender` uses the "signature" instead of filename to identify the file.
-And the signature is the md5 of the first `signature-length` bytes, which defaults to 50 bytes.
-This way the file can be renamed (rolled), and it's content won't be output again.
+`sender` uses the *signature* instead of filename to identify the file.
+And the *signature* is the md5 of the first `signature-length` bytes, which defaults to 50 bytes.
+This way the file can be renamed (rolled), and it's content won't be processed again.

 #### Zip Files